fluid-dev/hexo-fluid-docs/docs/en/example/README.md

 Applicable to cases where some codes are customized or you want to pull the master branch
 :::

+1. Make sure your fluid directory has git and all changes have been committed

-1. Pull the master branch of fluid repo to your branch
+2. Pull the master branch of fluid repo to your branch

 ```bash
 git pull https://github.com/fluid-dev/hexo-theme-fluid.git master
 ```

-2. Resolve code conflicts and keep your modified parts
+3. Resolve code conflicts and keep your modified parts